shyamenk/Full-Stack-open-2022/README.md

 # Full-Stack-open-2022

-Deep Dive Into Modern Web Development
+Deep Dive Into Modern Web Development :rect:

 This course serves as an introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.